johan--/UiGEN-Core/README.md

 UiGEN Core
 =====================

-UiGEN Core is not stabile yet !!!
+UiGEN Core is not stable yet !!!

-First beta version will bi published on dedicated repo github/uigen soon.
+First beta version will be published on dedicated repo github/uigen soon.

 To get started, check out <http://uigen.org>!